Step 1: Discover What Content Writing Really Means

 When I started, I thought content writing was just about good, polished English.
 But as I proceeded with my career in content writing, I realized that clients were not interested in your grammar but in how you can help them achieve their purpose and goals.

-For example, help them to:
+For example, helping clients to:

 - Generate leads in their businesses.